How to make your partner really feel special on Valentine’s Day

-The quality and quantity of attention is what can really make or break a relationship – not just what happens on Valentine’s Day.
+The quality and quantity of attention given and received is what can really make or break a relationship – not just what happens on Valentine’s Day.

 How do you ensure that your relationship remains fresh, rewarding, loving and sustaining?
-Visit my page on the secrets of happy relationships (see links further down).
+Visit my article on the secrets of happy relationships to learn more.

-On Valentine’s Day particularly, more than any other day perhaps, you may be painfully confronted with the fact that your relationship or marriage just isn’t what you want it to be.
+On Valentine’s Day especially – and perhaps more than any other day – you may be painfully confronted with the fact that your relationship or marriage just isn’t what you want it to be.

-Perhaps you’ve been unhappy for a while, maybe you’ve found out that your partner is cheating on you and/or you can feel that they are slowly withdrawing from you.
+Perhaps you’ve been unhappy for a while and your relationship problems seem to be worsening by the day.
+Or maybe you’ve found out that your partner is cheating on you.
+Or you can feel that they’re slowly withdrawing from you.

 In which case, it’s time to step up to the plate.
 Don’t leave the survival of your relationship or marriage to chance.
 Instead, get my Loving Communication Kit for Couples to help you save your relationship.